Bluskyo/Watch2GetherBot/README.md

 # Watch2GetherBot
-A Discord Bot for creating Watch2Gether rooms automatically.
+A Discord Bot for creating Watch2Gether rooms automatically, and adding videos to the the room through discord chat.

 ### Supported Commands: <br>
 `!w2 <optional Youtube link>` : Creates a room.